aldreth/lammas-records/recordings/choral/salvator-mundi.md

 ---
-new_slug: salvator-mundi
+slug: salvator-mundi
 title: Salvator Mundi
 serialNumber: LAMM152
 coverImage: "../../src/images/recordings/salvator-mundi.jpg"
 performer: The Arcadian Singers of Oxford University
 directors:
-- 'Director: Matthew O’Donovan'
+  - "Director: Matthew O’Donovan"
-- 'Organ: James Davy'
+  - "Organ: James Davy"
 contentHtml: |-
   <h1>Salvator Mundi - The Saviour of the World</h1>
   <p>The programme on this disc presents a variety of different responses to – and meditations on – the passion of Jesus Christ.
 While some of the texts set here see the redemption of mankind from an Old Testament prophetic viewpoint, others are inspired very directly by the events and even the images of the Lord’s Passion; others again are more broadly penitential, linked to the theme of the Passion simply by the centrality of the Cross to the Christian doctrine of forgiveness and salvation.
 The text of the Salvator mundi draws all these approaches together around this central theme, bringing together the cry of the church for forgiveness with this focus on the crucifixion.</p>